daniel-tickell/ham_nextion/README.md

 *   *pip3 install nextion*
 *   *pip3 install maidenhead*

+Setup GPSD
+*   Connect GPS device and work out which port it is (for me /dev/ttyACM0)
+  *   cat /dev/ACM0 and look at the output
+*   Edit /etc/default/gpsd to reflect the correct serial port
+*   gpsmon should show vaild data

 Setup Nextion
 * Wire to the serial Pins on the pi and power as per [this](https://www.f5uii.net/en/tutorial-nextion-screen-on-mmdvm-raspberry-pi/)